BUY TWO OR MORE GUIDES - UP TO 20% OFF

 How Long Should You Spend in the Park?

 This will greatly depend on what you are doing and how much time you have.
 I usually spend about 4 hours when I visit.
-I normally drive the scenic route, pull over for wildlife, and any overlook that sparks my interest.
-A quick stop at the visitor center is a must and if I do a trail or two it could add an extra hour to my day.
+I normally drive the loop road, pull over for wildlife, and any overlook that sparks my interest.
+A quick stop at the visitor center is a must.
+If I do a hike or two, it adds an extra hour to my day.

 The road through the Badlands